-Also, they can delete your account without warning, which means that you’d lose all the content on your site, as well.
+Also, they can delete your account without warning, meaning you’d lose all the content on your site.

-As you can see, using free blogging platforms may seem attractive at first, but it comes with a lot of drawbacks that will prevent you from achieving real success with your blog.
+As you can see, using free blogging platforms may seem attractive at first, but it has many drawbacks that prevent you from achieving real success with your blog.

 Benefits of Self-Hosted WordPress Over Free Blogging Alternatives